Aravinth-S-731/CEO-Dashboard/README.md

 # CEO Dashboard
+## OneYes InfoTech Solutions

-#### This Web application is to create a CEO dashboard that will provide a comprehensive overview of key performance indicators (KPI), financial data and other relevant metrics to assist the CEO in making the informed decisions.
+This Web application is to create a CEO dashboard that will provide a comprehensive overview of key performance indicators (KPI), financial data and other relevant metrics to assist the CEO in making the informed decisions.
 This application has 6 - major functionalities to be met, these functionalities are,

 #### 1. User Authentication and Authorization.
 #### 2. Dashboard Overview.